Ariavm95/React_Project_Udacity/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)